dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 **Just how fast can you run YOLOv5 on CPUs?
 I mean the maximum possible FPS with DeepSparse.**

-This led me to 👇.
+This led me to 👇
 ### 🚀 Supercharging with Smaller Models
 In the YOLOv5 series, the YOLOv5-Nano is the smallest model of all.
-So in theory, this should be the fastest.
+In theory, this should be the fastest.

 So I'm putting my bets on this model.
 Let's apply the same steps again with the YOLOv5-Nano model.